jaksonhensley/CSCI4300-FinalProject/README.md

 ---
 ### ABOUT

 MERN (MongoDB, Express, React, NodeJS) full stack application built as final project for CSCI 4300 Web Programming.
+Why is the project "corn" themed?
+Don't know, I guess we just (a) really love corn and (b) have a middle school sense of humor, lol. ;)

 ---